pseudosma/storage-deck/README.md

 ### Do's

 * If you're application is using ES6 or better, import just the functions you need.
-Storage Deck can be imported in its entirety in a `require` statement too, if using CommonJS/ES5.
+Storage Deck can be imported in its entirety in a `require` statement too, if using CommonJS.

 ### Don'ts